goatzillax/esp8266_pir_now/README.md

 The chip should then enter deep sleep until woken up by PIR detection.

+### TODO

-TODO:  debug retry/timer mechanism.  probably more espressif errata.
+* debug retry/timer mechanism.  probably more espressif errata.
-TODO:  rescan after X amount of failbertz
+* rescan after X amount of failbertz

 ## Receiver unit